rjmcbain/express-views-lesson/readme.md

 </body>
 ```

 Now we can use partials within our layout.ejs page.
-The method is `include` instead of `render`:
+The method we use is `include`:

 ```html
 ...